praveentcom/applaunch-wiki/README.md

   keywords: ["keyword1", "keyword2"],
   author: "Your Name or Company",
   logo: "/logo.png", // Optional: 64x64px recommended
+  logoDark: "/logo-dark.png", // Optional: dark mode variant (falls back to logo if not set)
   favicon: "/favicon.ico", // URL to your favicon (.ico or .png) }
 ```